jcornaz/kwik/CONTRIBUTING.md

 Make sure that the environment variable `JAVA_HOME` point to a JDK installation (preferably java 11)

 This is a standard gradle setup.
-Here the most important tasks you may want to run:
+Here are the most important tasks you may want to run:

 * `./gradlew check` Build and test/check everything (Best first task for a fresh clone)
 * `./gradlew test` Compile sources and run unit tests
-* `./gradlew version` Prints Kwik version
-* `./gradlew sphinx` Generate documentation (can be found in `build/site/index.html`)
+* `./gradlew sphinx` Generate documentation (result will be in `build/site/index.html`)
 * `./gradlew detekt` Static code analysis and report code smells (may fail if too many code smells are found)

 ### Coding standard